barikoi/SPL-GeoDashboard/Readme.md

 ## 📚 API Documentation
 See the [Api-Collection](api-collection.md) for full documentation on the API endpoints.

+## Deployment Process
+See the [Deployment Guide](deployment-process.md) for instructions on deploying the application.

 ## 🤝 Contributing

 1. Fork the repository